aiven/aiven-docs/docs/products/clickhouse/howto/load-dataset.md

 ## Run queries

 Once the data is loaded, you can run queries against the sample data you imported.
-For example, here is a command to query the number of items in the `hits_v1` table:
+For example, query the number of items in the `hits_v1` table:

 ```sql